-Now is as good a time as any to fit the coupling pocket detail (18).
-There are two different types.
-There is a riveted overlay and a welded overlay.
+Now is as good a time as any to fit the coupling pocket detail (21).
+There are three different types.
+There is a riveted overlay, a welded overlay and a taller welded overlay.
+The last item is specifically for use with 13T all steel opens.
 Check your prototype.
-The vast majority should have the riveted type.
+The vast majority should have the welded type.
 Solder in place using the hole for the coupling as a guide.
 I find the easiest way of doing this is to shape the end of a cocktail stick to fit in the slot.
-This can be used to align the detail on the headstock and hold it in place while you solder them together
+This can be used to align the detail on the headstock and hold it in place while you solder them together.